mgeisler/textwrap/README.md

 fn main() {
     let hyphenator = Standard::from_embedded(Language::EnglishUS).unwrap();
-    let options = Options::new(18).splitter(Box::new(hyphenator));
+    let options = Options::new(28).splitter(hyphenator);
-    let text = "textwrap: a small library for wrapping text.";
+    let text = "textwrap: an efficient and powerful library for wrapping text.";
     println!("{}", fill(text, &options);
 }
 ```

 The output now looks like this:
 ```
-textwrap: a small
+textwrap: an efficient and
-library for wrap-
+powerful library for wrap-
 ping text.
 ```

 The US-English hyphenation patterns are embedded when you enable the
 `hyphenation` feature.
 They are licensed under a [permissive
-license][en-us license] and take up about 88 KB of space in your
+license][en-us license] and take up about 88 KB in your binary.
+If you
-application.
-If you need hyphenation for other languages, you need to
+need hyphenation for other languages, you need to download a
-download a [precompiled `.bincode` file][bincode] and load it
+[precompiled `.bincode` file][bincode] and load it yourself.
+Please
-yourself.
-Please see the [`hyphenation` documentation] for details.
+see the [`hyphenation` documentation] for details.

 ## Wrapping Strings at Compile Time